Identification of Average Marginal Effects in Fixed Effects Dynamic Discrete Choice Models: Monte Carlo experiments

 \textit{(iii) Bias of RE-MLE estimators due to misspecification.} The biases due to the misspecification of the RE model are substantial.
 The bias in the estimation of $\beta$ from ignoring unobserved heterogeneity, when present, is between $41\%$ of the true value (with the finite mixture DGP) and $270\%$ (with the mixture of normals DGP).
-The bias is even larger in the estimation of $AME^{(1)}$: $60\%$ of the true value in the finite mixture DGP, and more than $500\%$ in the mixture of normals DGP.
-The bias is also substantial for the RE-MLE that accounts for heterogeneity but misspecifies its distribution: between $50\%$ and $65\%$ in the estimation of $\beta$; and between $58\%$ and $93\%$ for $AME^{(1)}$.
-As a result, the FE estimator clearly dominates the RE-MLE in terms of Root Mean Square Error (RMSE) in the cases where the RE model is misspecified.
+The bias is even more significant in estimating $AME$: $60\%$ of the true value in the finite mixture DGP and more than $500\%$ in the mixture of normals DGP.
+The bias is also substantial for the RE-MLE that accounts for heterogeneity but misspecifies its distribution: between $50\%$ and $65\%$ in the estimation of $\beta$; and between $58\%$ and $93\%$ for $AME$.
+As a result, the FE estimator dominates the RE-MLE in terms of Root Mean Square Error (RMSE) in the cases where the RE model is misspecified.

-\textit{(iv) Testing for misspecification of RE models.} A common approach to test the validity of a RE model consists in using a Hausman test that compares the FE estimator of $\beta$ (consistent under the null and the alternative) and the RE-MLE of $\beta$ (efficient under the null but inconsistent under the alternative).
+\textit{(iv) Testing for misspecification of RE models.} A common approach to test the validity of a RE model consists of using a Hausman test that compares the FE estimator of $\beta$ (consistent under the null and the alternative) and the RE-MLE of $\beta$ (efficient under the null but inconsistent under the alternative).
 See \citeauthor{hausman_1978} (\citeyear{hausman_1978}) and \citeauthor{hausman_taylor_1981} (\citeyear{hausman_taylor_1981}).
-Given our identification results, we can define a similar Hausman test but using the FE and RE estimators of $AME^{(1)}$.
+Given our identification results, we can define a similar Hausman test using the FE and RE estimators of $AME$ instead of $\beta$.
 Therefore, we have two different Hausman statistics to test for the validity of a RE model.
-The statistic based on the estimators of $\beta$:
+The statistic based on the estimators of $\beta$ is:

-And the statistic based on the estimators of $AME^{(1)}$:
+And the statistic based on the estimators of $AME$ is: